The ARGO manager allows you to create Augmented document projects.

 Then define the parameters according to whether your project will be broadcast via the native application and/or webAR.

-The native application offers only a few diffusion parameters, the application being very complete in itself and less flexible than a web application.
+The native application offers only one diffusion parameter, the application being very complete in itself and less flexible than a web application.

-You can select the following two parameters for your project:
+You can select the following parameter for your project:

 - Project featured in mobile app: activating this setting allows the project to be displayed on the "Featured" white-label native mobile app page associated with the organization (For white-label native app owners only).

 - Click on the "WebAR Broadcast Settings" tab.
 This will display the broadcast options

 - Project URL (WebAR Design Option) only: users who have purchased the WebAR Design Option in addition to the "WebAR" option have access to more customization settings for their web campaign, such as creating a custom URL.
 By default, the URL will be the name of the project, but the user can change the name to provide a complete brand experience.

 - Google tracking: Add Google tags (GTM or GTAG) to track and store your project data and generate reports in your Google Analytics dashboard.
 Cross-reference all your digital campaigns with the digital marketing reference tool

 E.G: Users who have not subscribed to the "WebAR Design" option won't have access to the customization of the campaign URL.
 They have access to the standard ARGO web reader and can scan their augmented pages with the web application accessible at the following url: web.ar-go.co

 - Autostart: The Autostart option allows the user to skip the application's home screen when opening the WebAR experience.
 The user does not have to click on the "scan" button since the camera view opens directly in the browser